JuliaSmoothOptimizers/PROPACK.jl/README.md

 A Julia interface to [PROPACK](http://sun.stanford.edu/~rmunk/PROPACK), a library for the computation of the truncated singular value decomposition of real (Float32, Float64) and complex (ComplexF32, ComplexF64) matrices or linear operators.
 PROPACK only requires operator-vector products to estimate singular values and singular vectors.

+## How to Cite

+If you use PROPACK.jl in your work, please cite using the format given in [`CITATION.bib`](https://github.com/JuliaSmoothOptimizers/PROPACK.jl/blob/main/CITATION.bib).

 ## How to Install

 ```julia